-CGT is imposed at a rate of 10% on capital gains accruing from the disposal of any asset, corporeal or not, irrespective of where it is situated, and whether it is owned by an individual or corporate entity.
+CGT is imposed at a rate of 10% on capital gains accruing from the disposal of any asset, corporeal or not (including digital assets such as cryptocurrencies), irrespective of where it is situated, and whether it is owned by an individual or corporate entity.
 Persons who dispose of a chargeable asset are required to self-assess, pay, and file a return of the chargeable gain by 30 June and 31 December of the same year.
+In computing chargeable gains, losses on disposal of chargeable assets will be deductible where such losses are attributable to the same asset.
+Unabsorbed losses can be carried forward for a maximum of 5 years.

 Transactions that are subject to income tax are usually excluded from the scope of CGT, as are gains of exempt organisations and institutions.
 Gains on transfer of Nigerian Government securities are exempted from CGT.
-However, CGT is applicable on gains arising from disposal of shares in any Nigerian company where the aggregate proceeds from such disposal exceeds \$\mathbf{1}100\$ million in any 12 consecutive months.
+However, CGT is applicable on gains arising from disposal of shares in any Nigerian company where the aggregate proceeds from such disposal exceeds ¥100 million in any 12 consecutive months.
 The two exceptions to this are: (a) where the whole or part of the disposal proceeds are reinvested within the same year of assessment (YOA) in acquiring shares in the same or other Nigerian companies; and (b) transfer of shares between an approved Borrower and Lender in a regulated securities lending transaction.